Andreas-Kreouzos/learning-git/README.md

 # Git and Github Course

+<div dir="justify"> Continuing my journey in becoming a software engineer, the knowledge of GitHub is a necessity that had to tackle as soon as possible, and during my search on Internet for courses on this topic, I saw the [Amigoscode Git & GitHub Course](https://amigoscode.com/p/git-github).
+I gave it a go and I immediatelly appreciated the way that Nelson provided his knowledge to anyone that follows the path of software engineering as me. </div>

 <div style="text-align: justify"> Continuing my journey in becoming a software engineer, the knowledge of GitHub is a necessity that had to tackle as soon as possible, and during my search on Internet for courses on this topic, I saw the [Amigoscode Git & GitHub Course](https://amigoscode.com/p/git-github).
 I gave it a go and I immediatelly appreciated the way that Nelson provided his knowledge to anyone that follows the path of software engineering as me. </div>

 Continuing my journey in becoming a software engineer, the knowledge of GitHub is a necessity that had to tackle as soon as possible, and during my search on Internet for courses on this topic, I saw the [Amigoscode Git & GitHub Course](https://amigoscode.com/p/git-github).
 I gave it a go and I immediatelly appreciated the way that Nelson provided his knowledge to anyone that follows the path of software engineering as me.